Perry Ng

-Perry Tian Hee Ng (/'ɛn'dʒiː/) (born 24 June 1996) is an English professional footballer who plays either as a full-back or centre-back for club Cardiff City.
+Perry Tian Hee Ng (/'ɛn'dʒiː/) (born 24 June 1996) is a professional footballer who plays either as a full-back or centre-back for club Cardiff City.
+Born in England, he is eligible to play for the Singapore national team.

 Ng made his professional debut for Crewe Alexandra in 2015, after a loan at Hyde United, and made 182 appearances for Crewe before joining Cardiff City in January 2021 where he won two consecutive 'Player of the season' awards, in the 2022–23 and 2023–24 campaigns.